Akihito Kamata, Department Head

 Reading Degree or Endorsement.
 For those who want to work as reading interventionists and serve as local leaders in the development, evaluation, and implementation of data-driven literacy systems.

 Quantitative Research Methods in Education.
 Prepares those pursuing careers in educational research.

 Canada Leadership Degree.
 Focuses on leadership in pre-K–12 educational systems: development of educational leaders; creation of organizational sttructures and functions to facilitate change; classroom assessment techniques and analyses; professional writing for educators.

 Students should consult the Graduate School section of this catalog for general university admission and degree requirements.

-The Department of Educational Methodology, Policy, and Leadership offers two doctoral degrees: DEd and PhD The DEd program, which emphasizes the development of expertise in professional practice, is intended for individuals who want careers as administrators, staff developers, curriculum specialists, or professors specializing in the preparation of educators.
+The Department of Educational Methodology, Policy, and Leadership offers two doctoral degrees—DEd and PhD.
+The DEd program, which emphasizes the development of expertise in professional practice, is intended for individuals who want careers as administrators, staff developers, curriculum specialists, or positions at state and local offices.
 The PhD degree program emphasizes the development of expertise in educational research and statistical analysis, in educational organizations, in measurement and assessment, or as preparation for becoming a professor of education with a specialization in research.

 Both doctoral degree programs attract a diverse group of United States and international students.
 The programs share several distinctive features:

 Students add depth and breadth to their program by taking courses in other departments of the College of Education and throughout the university